 Typically prisoners were moved to the camp under cover of night.
 The prisoners were brought to the area by train, then armed guards marched them the remaining 3 miles to the camp which was located outside of town.
 On the night that my ojiichan arrived, June 28, 1942, there was a full moon.

-On July 27, 1942, one month after my ojiichan arrived, the Lordsburg prisoners had been locked in their barracks for ten days because they had been on strike, protesting breeches of the Geneva Convention.
-Under the full moon that night came another train with a group of around 150 prisoners.
+On July 27, 1942, one month after my ojiichan arrived, the Lordsburg prisoners had been locked in their barracks for several days because they had been on strike, protesting violations of the Geneva Convention.
+Under the full moon that night came another train with a group of 147 prisoners.
 Two of those prisoners Toshiro Kobata and Hirota Isomura were in poor health and had difficulty walking.
 According to some testimony, they fell behind the rest of the group and the officer at the rear of the line said they tried to escape and he shot both of them.
 Kobata is said to have died at the scene and Isomura by daybreak.

 The officer was put on trial for murder.
 In spite of the autopsy report and evidence that contradicted the officer’s testimony, he was acquitted on a reduced charge of manslaughter and hailed as a hero by locals.

 My ojiichan never spoke about his time at Lordsburg.
 He died in 1986.
 I only know that he was there when Kobata and Isomura were killed; that he would likely have been locked in his sweltering barracks that night; that he might have been woken by the sound of the shots.

 Court testimonies tell us that the sky was clear that night and the Moon was bright: that both men were lying on their backs where they fell.
 I wonder if Kobata and Isomura looked up at the full moon where they lay.